-Intriguing and fascinating images which look like paintings but are made with a photo camera.
+Intriguing and fascinating images, inspired by my near-sightedness.
+They appear to be paintings but are made with a photo camera.

 Get to know me better